DocisJP/API-CHALLENGE/terraform/README.md

 - `outputs.tf`: Specifies the outputs that will be displayed after applying the Terraform configuration.
 - `providers.tf`: Configures the AWS provider for Terraform.
 - `terraform.tfvars`: Sets values for the defined variables.
-- `iam_roles.tf`: Defines IAM roles and policies for Lambda functions and ECS tasks.
+- `iam_roles.tf`: Defines IAM roles and policies for ECS tasks, and other services.
-- `lambda.tf`: Configures Lambda functions and their triggers.
+- `s3.tf`: Manages S3 bucket resources, notifications, and data sources.
-- `s3.tf`: Manages S3 bucket resources and data sources.
+- `sqs.tf`: Manages SQS queues and associated policies to allow S3 bucket notifications.
 - `rds.tf`: Configures the RDS instance and related resources.
 - `step_functions.tf`: Defines the AWS Step Functions state machine for orchestrating the data processing workflow.
 - `networking.tf`: Sets up VPC, subnets, and other networking components.